 Well these are just four changes I made.
 I still have plenty of room for self improvement and I have a whole year ahead of me now to continue to improve my content, do things I want to do and take care of myself.

-The older I’m getting the less of a damn I’m giving about the unimportant things in life and the more attention I’m paying to the things that do matter.
+As far as my personal life goes, the older I’m getting the less of a damn I’m giving about the unimportant things in life and the more attention I’m paying to the things that do matter.
 I feel like this year has been a huge learning curve for me, and even though I don’t sing my own praises often, I think I’m doing a pretty good job of this whole ~self improvement~ jazz.